 Use a fork!
 For multi-ribbon county fair and state championship winner Kevin Knapp of Maine, it’s important to use a fork —not a food processor—for the flakiest of crusts, noting the real technique is in how one cuts the shortening into the flour and binds it with the water.
 “You want the peaks of the shortening to be like a small pea, and water is mixed in a tablespoon at a time.”
 He also says not to overwhelm the fruit filling with excessive spices that can mask it.

-Baking alongside her Long Island, NY grandfather since she was 8 years old, pastry chef instructor Katie Liguori puts the onus on pie dough’s tactile element in attaining the perfect pie.
+Never knead the dough: Pastry chef instructor Katie Liguori has been baking alongside her Long Island, New York, grandfather since she was 8 years old, and puts the onus on pie dough’s tactile element in attaining the perfect pie.
 “You have to learn what the dough is supposed to feel like, whether it’s too dry, too soft, or needs more water,” Liguori said, “and never knead pie dough as it becomes extremely tough.”

-For owner Nancy Stern of Cape Neddick, Maine’s Pie in the Sky Bakery, whose evolving pie menu includes varieties such as wild Maine blueberry, lemon chess and peach raspberry, butter is better.
-Though customers sometimes mention they think lard makes for a very flakey crust, Stern maintains butter provides both the desired flakiness and a wonderful flavor.
-Additionally, Stern and co-owner husband John replace pie dough’s requisite ice water with orange juice, which they say ensures a fool-proof crust.
+Butter is better.
+Conversely, for owner Nancy Stern of Pie in the Sky Bakery, whose evolving pie menu includes varieties such as wild Maine Blueberry, Lemon Chess, and Peach-Raspberry, butter is better.
+Though customers sometimes mention they think lard makes for a very flaky crust, Stern maintains butter provides both the desired flakiness and a wonderful flavor.
+Additionally, Stern and co-owner husband John, replace pie dough’s requisite ice water with orange juice, which they say ensures a fool-proof crust.
 Adding a hint of apple cider vinegar helps the ingredients mix together well and further ensures a never-fail crust, according to the couple whose bakery produces about 7,000 pies a year.

 Liguori Family Apple Pie